 On Media Relations

 Political news reshaped the media landscape in ways no one could have predicted.
 It became almost unrecognizable.
-Operating effectively in this environment and generating media coverage for our clients required that we rethink media relations strategy and approach pitching in an entirely different way.
+Operating effectively in this environment and generating media coverage for our clients required rethinking media relations strategy and approaching story pitching in an entirely different way.
 We had to keep pace with a news cycle that was constantly in “breaking news” mode. — Ned Ward, Senior Vice President

 Twitter (and social media in general) has transformed the way news and its fake counterpart are disseminated.
-It also, though, has presented us with unprecedented access to journalists’ thinking, process, etc. Prior to Twitter, one would need to do extensive research on a reporter to get even a cursory understanding of their professional style.
-Now, just by scrolling through reporters’ feeds, you can get a sense of their personalities, what they are interested in – both professionally and personally – and whether they are currently looking for sources.
+It also, though, has presented us with unprecedented access to journalists’ thinking, process, etc. Prior to Twitter, one would need to extensively research reporters to get even a cursory understanding of their professional styles.
+Now, just by scrolling through reporters’ feeds, you can sense their personalities, what they are interested in – both professionally and personally – and whether they are currently looking for sources.
 For all its faults, Twitter has become an invaluable tool to build/begin relationships with journalists. — Taylor Fenske, Senior Supervisor

 On Social Media

 Beyond its role in media relations, social media itself has made major moves.
 Specifically, the more recent shifts in social media algorithms have increased the need for social ad campaigns.
 There’s no way to guarantee target audiences will see organic posts; paid campaigns work to skew that.
 That said, social media influencers have also changed the way products are promoted. — Justine Strzepek, Assistant Associate